teamsquad-io/amateur-tv/readme.txt

 On the amateur.tv site you have available a series of tools for affiliates with which you can monetize your site.

-At present we have the following blocks:
+At present there are the following blocks:

 **Cam List**